How Do I Find a Medicare Health Plan?

 Each Medicare Prescription Drug Plan uses a formulary, or list of covered prescription drugs.
 When you’re looking for plans, you might want to make sure your plan’s formulary covers your prescriptions.
 A plan’s formulary may change at any time.
 When required by law, you will receive notice from your plan of changes to the formulary.

-If you decide to stay with Original Medicare, another option you may have is to sign up for a Medicare Supplement (Medigap) plan to help pay for Original Medicare’s out-of-pocket costs.
+If you decide to stay with Original Medicare, another option you may have is to sign up for a Medicare Supplement insurance plan (Medigap) to help pay for Original Medicare’s out-of-pocket costs.
 Different Medigap plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
-Like Medicare plans with prescription drug coverage, you can find a Medicare Supplement plan from a private company.
+Like Medicare plans with prescription drug coverage, you can find a Medicare Supplement insurance plan from a private company.
 They may also offer additional benefits not available under Original Medicare such as limited foreign travel emergency coverage.

 Plan benefits and premiums may vary by location and insurance company, and not all plans are available in all locations.

-In most cases, you may elect to get your Medicare Part A and Part B benefits through the Medicare Advantage program, also known as Medicare Part C. These plans offer all the same coverage as Original Medicare (except for hospice care, which is still covered under Part A), but most offer additional benefits including prescription drug coverage, benefits for routine vision, dental, and hearing care, and/or coverage for fitness and wellness programs.
+In most cases, you may elect to get your Medicare Part A and Part B benefits through the Medicare Advantage program, also known as Medicare Part C. These plans offer all the same coverage as Original Medicare (except for hospice care, which is still covered under Part A), but most offer additional benefits such as prescription drug coverage, benefits for routine vision, dental, and hearing care, and/or coverage for fitness and wellness programs.
 They offer a convenient way to get all your Medicare benefits in one plan.

 To enroll in a Medicare Advantage plan, you must be enrolled in Medicare Part A and Part B and live within the plan’s service area.
 You may be ineligible if you have end-stage renal disease (ESRD).
 You must continue to pay your Part B premium if you enroll in a Medicare Advantage plan; some plans also require an additional monthly premium.
 As with stand-alone Medicare Part D Prescription Drug Plans, Medicare Advantage plans are offered by private insurance companies approved by Medicare, and plan benefits and premiums may vary according to where you live and which insurance company you get your plan from.